joryirving/home-ops-pi/README.md

 ## ⛵ Kubernetes

 My Kubernetes clusters are deployed with [Talos](https://www.talos.dev).
 One is a low-power utility cluster, running important services, and the other is a semi-hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate NAS with ZFS for NFS/SMB shares, bulk file storage and backups.

-There is a template over at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you want to try and follow along with some of the practices I use here.

 ### Core Components